-The basic financial statements include both district-wide financial statements (based on the District as a whole) and fund financial statements (based on specific District activities or objectives).
+The financial statements include both district-wide financial statements (based on the District as a whole) and fund financial statements (based on specific District activities or objectives).
 Both the district-wide and fund financial statements categorize activities as either governmental activities or business-type activities.
 While separate district-wide and fund financial statements are presented, they are interrelated.
 In the district-wide financial statements, the governmental activities column incorporates data from governmental funds, while business-type activities incorporate data from the District's enterprise funds.
+Fiduciary funds are excluded from the district-wide financial statements.